For nearly a year, the University of Central Florida (UCF) has led the charge to create a game-changing campus in the heart of downtown Orlando.

-The Orlando community has already shown a great outpouring of support for the UCF Downtown campus.
+Since then, the Orlando community has shown a great outpouring of support for the downtown campus.

 Community contributions thus far: